blossom/flask-gae-skeleton/readme.md

 # Setup

+* fetch all the submodules via: git submodule update --init
 * change the 'secret_key' in main.py
 * set your own appengine application id in app.yaml
 * add facebook configuration to main.py